 Losing the ability to qualify for Entrepreneurs Relief

-Unfortunately, deferred consideration may not qualify for Entrepreneurs Relief.
-The seller may not satisfy the above conditions, perhaps because:
+Unfortunately, deferred consideration may not also qualify for Entrepreneurs Relief even though the payment made on completion did qualify.
+The seller may not satisfy the because:

 - His shareholding has dropped below the 5% requirement.

 Similar rules apply on the disposal of interests in a partnership or limited liability partnership.
-Here the position maybe simpler, as the 5% shareholding requirement does not apply to partnerships.
+But, here the position maybe simpler, as the 5% shareholding requirement does not apply to partnerships.

 Preserving Entrepreneurs’ Relief

 Advance planning may avoid the problem of losing Entrepreneurs’ Relief.
 In some cases, the seller could pay capital gains tax based on the whole value of the transaction and claim 10% Entrepreneurs relief for the tax year of completion.
 The point from a tax perspective is that as at the time the shares are sold the seller is still employed in the business.